pitt-sci-cmpinf0010/Command-Line/README.md

 ## Submitting your finished lab

-This week you won't be submitting a jupyter notebook.
+This week you get a little bit of a break.
+There are some exercises for you to complete in class to get more familiar with the command line; however, you don't need to submit these exercises.
 Instead, make yourself a GitHub account in order to prepare for next week's lab.
 Get the URL to your profile, and submit it to Canvas.

 #### How to sign up for GitHub:
  * Go to [github.com](https://github.com)